-Daily brushing and flossing, regular dental check-ups and good blood glucose control are the best defence against the oral complications of diabetes.
-To control thrush, a fungal infection, maintain good diabetic control, avoid smoking and, if you wear them, remove and clean dentures daily.
+Daily brushing and flossing, regular dental check-ups, and good blood glucose control are the best defense against the oral complications of diabetes.
+To prevent and control oral thrush, which is a fungal infection, maintaining good diabetic control and avoiding smoking will substantially help.

 What about gum disease and diabetes?

 You may not be aware that good oral health not only keeps the mouth and gums free from periodontal disease, but also has a significant impact on the control of diabetes.
 People with diabetes are three to four times more likely to develop Periodontal Disease, which, like any other infection in the body, can impair their ability to process and manage the utilisation of insulin.
 People with diabetes also tend to have more severe levels of oral bone loss and often experience more aggressive mouth disease activity.
 This can ultimately lead to tooth loss, which can make chewing and digesting food more difficult.
 For people with diabetes, this can have a very negative impact on the ability to maintain a good level of nutrition and control blood sugar levels.